 - How globalisation, workless communities and new technology affect teachers, Sabine Rohmann

 - Can the United Kingdom’s experience help prevent the mis-education of Roma, Gypsy and Traveller children ?
 Arthur Ivatts

 - Philosophy with children: Why we need more male primary school teachers, Marinus Hazekamp

 Facebook page and pictures

 For further contacts: [email protected]

-The PESTALOZZI Programme is the Council of Europe programme for the professional development of teachers and education actors.
+The Pestalozzi Programme was the Council of Europe's programme for the professional development of teachers until the end of 2017.